schultjw/03_Queue_Lab/README.md

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.

+The methods to keep:

+get()

+set()

+add()

+resize()

+remove()

+The variables to keep:

+The number of element.

+The variable to get rid of:

+The integer to store the first index of element in the queue.

+Why keep them?

+The get(), set(), and add() methods are definitely necessary, performing to

+get elements, set elements, and add elements from stack and queue.
+Resize()

+method is to increase the size of stack and queue when they are full.
+Remove()

+method is to delete elements from stack and queue.

+Why kick them?

+Because stack is last in first out policy, so keep the index of first element

+in the stack is useless.
+But you might ask why don't we just keep it and do a

+circular-stack like we use this variable to do a circular-queue?
+The answer is

+because stack is LIFO policy like I said before, you can image that you are

+stacking plates, there is no way to go back to previous index.

 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?